dart-archive/www.dartlang.org/src/site/docs/tutorials/streams/index.markdown

 ### Validating stream data

 Sometimes, you want to validate that the data returned from a stream meets certain conditions.
-A following functions return `Future&lt;bool>` values:
+A following functions return `Future<bool>` values:
 `any()`, `every()`, and `contains()`.

 <!--- BEGIN(validating_stream_data) -->{% prettify dart %}